pejulian/.config/README.md

    - I used the "Full installation" command just to ensure there are no problems with missing functionality
 2. Install [asdf](https://asdf-vm.com/) for easy management of multiple runtimes (`node`, `python`, `go`, `java`)
 3. In WSL2, there might be an issue running certain plugins (such as the `prettierd` formatter in Mason) because the `$XDG_HOME_DIR` path is owned by the `root` user.
 To fix, follow [this](https://github.com/microsoft/WSL/issues/10846#issuecomment-1840548054) guide.
+4. For clipboard functionality to work in Windows (WSL2), it is necessary to install `win32yank`.
+I did so using Chocolatey (`choco install win32yank`)

 ## FAQ